Call for Proposals

-Proposals should be 150-200 words and cite the specific short media you will discuss in the essay.
-The deadline for submitting proposals is August 15.
-If accepted, completed contributions will be due October 15.
+Proposals should be about 150 words and discuss the specific media/games you will discuss in the essay.
+Proposals received by February 20, 2019, will be given priority.
+If accepted, completed contributions will be due April 15, 2019.

 Please submit proposals and direct any questions to email@example.com or to Agatha Beins at firstname.lastname@example.org / 940-898-2117.